 Note: To see the actual content of an ELF object file, use ielfdumpstm8.
-See The IAR ELF Dumper for STM8-ielfdumpstm8, page 320.
+See The IAR ELF Dumper-ielfdump, page 386.

 Placing code and data-the linker configuration file

 The placement of sections in memory is performed by the IAR ILINK Linker.
 It uses the linker configuration file where you can define how ILINK should treat each section and how they should be placed into the available memories.